Investigating at the same time as other organisations

 For example, if an employer is investigating a concern they may already have interviewed many of the witnesses we’d need to contact.
 This would have an impact on our case in terms of how much of the evidence is likely to be available.

-Similarly, the nurse, midwife or nursing associate may have been able to remedy the problems in their practice under their employer’s guidance.
+Similarly, the nurse, midwife or nursing associate may have been able to address the problems in their practice under their employer’s guidance.